Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 - Bootstrap4 (https://getbootstrap.com)
 - Fonts have been obtained from Google Fonts (https://fonts.google.com)
 - and icons have been rendered from Fontawesome (https://www.fontawesome.com)
-- JavaScript - the code snippet for the slideshows on canoes.html and routes.html have been taken from https://www.w3schools.com/howto/howto_js_slideshow.asp and then modified.
+- A special mention on the pictures carousels on the canoes.html and routes.html pages, for which the code has been taken from https://www.w3schools.com/bootstrap/bootstrap_carousel.asp and consequently altered to fit the needs of this website.

 ## Testing